nrinaudo/nrinaudo.github.com/_optics/prisms_optionals.md

 ![Classifier](./img/auth-login.svg)
 </span>

 This time however, we're armed with a bit more knowledge: it's clear that lenses can't solve our issue, because we need something that has a notion of optionality.
 Our `Auth` might not be a `Login`, and our structure must reflect that.
+One way of thinking about it is that lenses are an *has a* relationship, and we're trying to model an *is a* one.

 We have another, much more urgent problem to solve first.
 How are we going to name that structure?
 It allows us to... sort of... diffract a sum type into its various parts?
 In keeping with the optics theme, this is, of course, a *prism*.